 Boston Harbor Scottish Fiddle School is held on beautiful Thompson Island in Boston Harbor.
 The island is a short ferry ride from downtown Boston, Massachusetts, and is part of the 33-island Boston Harbor Islands National Recreation Area.
 Our home on the island is the Thompson Island Conference Center, which is owned and operated by Thompson Island Outward Bound Education Center.
 The Conference Center’s facilities include dorms, classrooms, dining hall/kitchen, auditorium and gym.
 Outward Bound operates youth adventure and enrichment programs on the island, as well as corporate outings and team-building events.
 In addition to our classes and activities at BHSFS, campers enjoy exploring the island with its beaches, hiking trails and spectacular views of the harbor and the Boston skyline.

 Boston Harbor Scottish Fiddle School is a residential camp for all ages, all instruments, and all levels, with emphasis on traditional Scottish tunes for fiddle.
-Fees include 7 nights in comfortable dorm rooms, all meals, music instruction, parties, concerts, ferry service to Thompson Island, and limitless Scottish musical enjoyment.
-In addition to fiddle classes on six levels, piano and at least one other instrument (cello and guitar in 2014), we offer electives, parties, jam sessions, dancing for all with sit-in bands, and our celebrated Visitors’ Day.
+Fees include 6 nights in comfortable dorm rooms, all meals, music instruction, parties, concerts, ferry service to Thompson Island, and limitless Scottish musical enjoyment.
+In addition to fiddle classes on six levels, piano and at least one other instrument (accordion and guitar in 2015), we offer electives, parties, jam sessions, dancing for all with sit-in bands, and our celebrated Visitors’ Day.
 Evening parties during the week feature a New England clambake, a band night with themed costume party, a very entertaining ceilidh where campers can show off their talents, and our annual fundraising auction, which provides scholarships and other funding for BHSFS.